skatkov/skatkov.com/now.md

 I'm taking it easy now - work for NewStore at a technical leadership position 4 days a week.

 # Spare time
-I quit partying, stopped consuming alcohol and keep consumption of substances under tight control.
+I quit partying, stopped consuming alcohol and don't do any funny things.
+Pretty boring life, as it might seem.

 I keep builders mindset by maintaining [Briefcake](https://briefcake.com) project.

 My crypto enthusiasm got reignited with appearance of DeFi.
 So as another side-project, I spend time exploring DeFi protocols and build decentralized infra for web3 in a garage.

 # Investments
-Figuring out what to do with money that I managed to accumulate - getting familiar with ETF, stocks and luxury goods (mainly watches)
+What to do with money that I managed to accumulate?
+Don't let them just sit on a bank account@ Getting familiar with ETF, stocks and luxury goods (mainly watches)